 A frontal airbag is offered as an option on 2006 and later models of Honda's Gold Wing touring motorcycle.
 Honda's airbag is designed to deploy in severe frontal impacts and absorb some of the forward energy of the driver.
 No studies have been conducted on the real-world effectiveness of motorcycle airbags.

 A bicycle helmet airbag has been developed in Sweden by Hovding.
 The airbag for bicyclists is meant to be used instead of a traditional helmet.
 It is designed to deploy out of a collar worn around the neck when sensors indicate abnormal movement of the cyclist indicating a crash.
 The airbag deploys in 0.1 of a second.
 No studies have been conducted on the real-world effectiveness of the helmet airbag.

 Hovding helmet airbag

 Kahane, C.J.
-2004.
-Lives saved by the federal motor vehicle safety standards and other vehicle safety technologies, 1960-2002: passenger and light trucks.
-Report no. DOT HS-809-833.
+2015.
+Lives saved by vehicle safety technologies and associated federal motor vehicle safety standards, 1960 to 2012 - passenger cars and LTVs - with reviews of 26 FMVSS and the effectiveness of their associated safety technologies in reducing fatalities, injuries, and crashes.
+Report no. DOT HS-812-069.
 Washington, DC: National Highway Traffic Safety Administration.